ShaYmez/hblink3-docker-install/README.md

 # HBlink3 Docker Installer
-This is a multi-arch docker installer for HBlink3 and HBmonV2 combined for Debian 11
+This is a multi-arch docker installer for HBlink3 and HBmonV2 combined for Debian 10 or 11

 ![HBlink](img/HBLINK_logoV1.png "HBlink")